Read Mapping Near Non-Volatile Memory: Evaluation Setup

 \subsubsection{Sensing Accuracy}

-As explained in Section~\ref{sec:similar}, under PVT variations, sense amplifiers (SA) may trigger a (row-wide) match in case of an actual (row-wide) mismatch.
+As explained in Section~\ref{sec:similar}, under PVT variations, sense amplifiers may trigger a (row-wide) match in case of an actual (row-wide) mismatch.
 For each such case, the number of base mismatches remains higher than the preset {\em tolerance} value.
 In the following, we will refer to this difference in the number of base mismatches with respect to the {\em tolerance} as {\em overshoot}.
-We should note that these cases are not errors, and rather translate into a \ssq\ of lower similarity than expected being matched to a sub-sequence of the \srg.
-Therefore, as long as the overshoot (in terms of base mismatches) with respect to the anticipated {\em tolerance} remains bounded, each such case can easily pass as a {\em less similar match} (which in fact can be an actual match where the input {\em query} was significantly corrupted by mismatches).
-Monte Carlo analysis from Section~\ref{sec:th} shows that for different representative {\em tolerance} values used in Section~\ref{sec:eval}, overshoot is usually less than 3, with probability of an overshoot of size 3 or larger barely reaching 0.05\%.
-Maximum overshoot of 2 is acceptable for read mapping. \vshrink{0.2}
+These cases are not necessarily errors, and rather translate into a \ssq\ of less similarity than expected being matched to a sub-sequence of the \srg.
+Therefore, as long as the overshoot (in terms of base mismatches) with respect to the anticipated {\em tolerance} remains bounded, each such case can easily pass as a {\em less similar match} (which in fact can be an actual match where the input {\em query} was significantly corrupted).
+Monte Carlo analysis from Section~\ref{sec:th} shows that for different representative {\em tolerance} values used in Section~\ref{sec:eval}, overshoot is usually less than 3, with probability of an overshoot of size 3 or larger barely reaching 0.05\%. { We quantify the impact of SA's inaccuracy on \arch's overall accuracy in Section~\ref{sec:acc}. }

 \ignore{ Fig.~\ref{fig:sa} quantifies the probability of such {\em less similar match} cases, along with the overshoot in the number of base mismatches with respect to the {\em tolerance}, for the two NGS read error rates from Table~\ref{tbl:sa}.
 The {\em tolerance} for each case is set to have less than 5\% of the actual (row-wide) matches missed under the respective error rate, according to Table~\ref{tbl:sa}.
 In Fig.~\ref{fig:sa}, the X-axis captures the overshoot with respect to the {\em tolerance}; the Y-axis, the anticipated probability of occurrence of the corresponding {\em less similar match}.
 Since \arch's sensing threshold is variation-aware, the probability of {\em less similar match}es featuring only an overshoot by one (base mismatch) becomes predominant.
 The probability of occurrence for {\em less similar match}es with an overshoot by 2 is still notable.
 However, an overshoot by 3 or more is negligible, with an expected probability of less than 0.3\% under both error rates.
 As Fig.~\ref{fig:sa} shows, the expected overshoot can be well bounded below 4 (base) mismatches by carefully setting the {\em tolerance}, where for more than 99\% of the cases, the overshoot becomes only 1 or 2.
 The only problem with {\em less similar matches} (even if accompanied by a small overshoot) is the uncertainty incurred in the mapping results.
 Luckily, {\em tolerance} is already a fuzzy concept for {\em read mapping}.
 On the other hand, the variation-aware tuning of the SA sensing threshold (Section~\ref{sec:tol}) prevents the interpretation of actual matches as mismatches. }